 Sun Cycle and Fittings Co., Ltd., Aston Brook Street, Birmingham

 1957 Attention shifted to production at each end of the scale.
 At the top end was the 249cc Villiers 2T twin engined Overlander.
 At the other end came the Geni scooter - this had 15-inch wheels and a 99cc engine.
+The Challenger rigid model was given a swinging arm frame.

 1959 The company's first true scooter was produced.
 Called the Sunwasp, it had a 174cc Villiers engine.
 It was also the year that production stopped and the firm was taken over.